 Each year, Kentucky Farm Bureau Insurance customers automatically pay a fee that enrolls them as members of the Kentucky Farm Bureau Federation, the company’s 501(c)4 lobbying arm.
-Last year, they spent more than $85,000 lobbying the Kentucky General Assembly.
+Each year they spend tens of thousands of dollars lobbying the Kentucky General Assembly.
 Elected officials receive copies of the company’s policy book, which details the organization’s discriminatory stances, but paying customers do not.

 The institution of marriage should only be recognized as the legal union of a man and a woman. (p.9)

 We are opposed to any state-supported agency providing benefits to “domestic” partners. (p.10)

 We strongly believe in the value of all individuals both born and unborn. (p.10)

 We support the current law that prevents teacher strikes.
 We oppose legislation that mandates collective bargaining for public school employees. (p.60)